 Many tea enthusiasts wouldn't consider pu-erh which is not grown and produced in Yunnan, China, to actually be pu-erh tea.
 We could argue that this topic requires more examination.
 After taking into account the geographical location of Yunnan and neighboring countries, as well as political discrepancies, we can consider the pu-erh from Guo Gan, Myanmar, to actually be called pu-erh tea.
 If nothing else, it is a truly aromatic, floral, and subtly sweet tea worth the time of any pu-erh lover!

 What Is Pu erh Tea?

 Pu-erh is a geographically indicated product, quite like Champagne.
-It can only be produced and fermented in southern Yunnan using sun-dried tea from specific tea varieties found in Yunnan, Laos, Burma (Myanmar), and some parts of Thailand and Vietnam.
+It can only be produced and fermented in Yunnan using sun-dried tea from specific tea varieties found in Yunnan, Laos, Burma (Myanmar), and some parts of Thailand and Vietnam.